Moby: 2004–2010: Hotel, Last Night, and Wait for Me

 Moby wished for the follow-up to Last Night to be emotional, personal, and melodic.
 He felt creatively inspired by a David Lynch speech at the BAFTA Award ceremony in the UK which prompted him to write new material that he liked with little regard to its mainstream commercial success.
 He decided against recording in a professional studio as he wanted to record the entire album at home, and chose to have the album mixed using analogue equipment.
 Wait for Me was released on June 30, 2009.
 Moby and Lynch discussed the recording process of Wait for Me on Lynch's online channel, David Lynch Foundation Television Beta.
 The video to the first single, "Shot in the Back of the Head", offered as a free download, was directed by Lynch.

 Moby held a user-generated content competition to have fans create a video for "Wait for Me", the last single from the album, which was to be used as the official video.
 The winning entry was written and directed by Nimrod Shapira of Israel, and portrays the story of a girl who decides to invite Moby into her life.
 She attempts to do so by using a book called How to Summon Moby, A Guide for Dummies, putting herself through bizarre and comical steps, each is a tribute to a different Moby video.
 The single was released in May 2010.

 The Wait for Me tour featured a full band.
 Moby raised over $75,000 from three shows in California to help those affected by domestic violence after funding for the state's domestic violence program had been cut.
-The tour also saw Moby headline the Falls Festival in Australia and various Sunset Sounds festivals.
-An ambient version Wait for Me was released in late 2009 as Wait for Me: Ambient, which Moby did not produce.
+The tour also saw Moby headline the Falls Festival in Australia and various Sunset Sounds festivals.(nothing, delete the reference only), 4 other citation(s) in the paragraph; confirm one covers this sentence, otherwise add An ambient version Wait for Me was released in late 2009 as Wait for Me: Ambient, which Moby did not produce.

 In 2010, Moby enlisted vocalist Phil Costello as a songwriting partner for a new heavy metal band, Diamondsnake.
 After writing 13 songs, they recruited guitarist Dave Hill and a drummer named Tomato to complete the line-up.
 They recorded their self-titled debut album in one day and released it for free on their website.
 It was promoted with a series of gigs in New York City and Los Angeles.
 Moby contributed four songs to the soundtrack of The Next Three Days, including the single "Mistake".